serokell/blog-posts/structs-in-rust/article.md

-# How to Use Structs in Rust
+# Get Started With Rust: Structs

 In almost any programming language, you can create data structures – like classes or records – that pack a group of things together.
 Rust is no exception to this with structs.